LTranData/db-schemachange/README.md

   var2: 'value2'
   secrets:
     var3: 'value3' # This is considered a secret and will not be displayed in any output

-# Create the change history schema and table, if they do not exist (the default is False)
-create-change-history-table: false

 # Enable autocommit feature for DML commands (the default is False)
 autocommit: false